Category Archives: History

 The 23-minute film To New Horizons is a documentary of the 1939 World’s Fair “Futurama” exhibit.
 The film and exhibit were commissioned by General Motors to promote a cultural and spatial re-organization of American society that would maximize the corporation’s sales for decades to come.

-, filmed in black and white, is a paean to Progress (with particular attention to the field of highway engineering).
+The opening sequence, filmed in black and white, is a paean to Progress (with particular attention to the field of highway engineering).
 Then at minute 7:50, the film switches to Technicolor and begins a tour of the Futurama exhibit — a vision of the futuristic world of 1960.
 Throughout the film, narration is intoned in a reverent, quasi-religious manner backed by portentous skating-rink theremin music.

 futuramablocks.jpg